paradigmxyz/reth/docs/repo/README.md

 Documents on planning and process in the repository: what the labels mean, how issues are triaged, how a new release is cut and so on.

 - [Labels](./labels.md): Describes the labels in the repository.
+- [Release workflow](./release.md): Describes the release workflow for maintainers.

 ### Structure